 Test your clarity with these free online tools

 There are a million readability tools out there.
-Here are 5 of my my favorites:
+Here are 6 of my favorites:

 This tool not only analyzes readability, but also gives you different ways to dig into your message.